junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "You come."
 Castiel's face twitches, and Dean realizes he tries to smile but there is not even enough muscle to pull it, he feels his heart is being cut and sliced by the sharpest surgical knife.
 "You come for me."

-"Of course I do."
+"'Course I do."
 Dean manages to squeeze his sound through the lump in his throat, "You're family."

 "Then why, are you coming so late?"
-Castiel's eyes suddenly become fierce, filled with anger and accuse and pain, "They're all dead!
+Castiel's eyes suddenly turn fierce, rolled and filled with anger and accuse and pain, "They're all dead!
 All of them.
 And now it's my turn.
 Where were you when we need you?
 Why can't you come earlier?
 Why can't you save us?"

-Castiel suddenly straightens up his body, reaching out and grabbing him by the collar, cursing to his face, "We are all dead!
+Castiel suddenly straightens up his body, reaching out and grabbing him by the collar, dragging him closer and cursing to his face, "We are all dead!
 I'm dead!
 Because of you!"
-Dean can't look at his eyes, but also can't take away.
+Dean can't bare to look at his eyes, the flame and pain shading all the blue and eating him alive, but he can't move away.
 He shudders.

 "Dean!
 Dean!"
 Sam's voice pierces through the veil of dreamland, Dean gasps awake, breathing heavily like a drowning man fighting for air.

 Sam is shaking his shoulder, looking more concerned than he already was when Cass walked into the portal.

-Dean blinks at his face blankly, shadows of Cass' face overlapping with Sam's, his brain is trying to catch up on the reality while half of his mind still stuck in the medieval town he left seconds ago.
+Dean blinks at his face blankly, shadows of Cass' twisted face overlapping with Sam's, his brain is trying to catch up on the reality while half of his mind still stuck in the medieval town he left seconds ago.

 "You okay?"
 Sam asks, hands leaving his shoulder the moment he sits up, "Bad dream?"

-Dean rubs his neck and waist, "Yeah," he says, "not the best place to spend the night, you know."
+Dean rubs his neck.
+"Yeah," he says, "not the best place to spend the night, you know."

-Sam examines him, really wants to point out that Impala seats usually don't make a person scream angel's name in his dream, but ends up biting his tongue because he knows far too well Dean wouldn't say a thing.
+Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their dream, but on seconds thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing.

 "Any news?"
-Dean walks out of the car, still rubbing his back.
+Dean walks out of the car, still rubbing his back and around waist.
 The night is a little chilly.
 It's not entirely a lie that sleeping in the car is doing terrible things to his almost-forty-year-old spine.

 "Nothing changed."
-Sam says, "Not even the smallest sand moved."
+Sam answers, "I don't see the smallest sand moved."

 Dean hums, and sits back on the bench by the Heaven's gate, silently taking the watch again.